 Please bring a bag lunch, and we will provide dessert and drinks.

-The spring 2017 sessions will be held in the Dodd Research Center in Conference Room 104 on the following dates and times:
+The fall 2017 sessions will be held in the Dodd Research Center in Conference Room 104 on the following dates and times:

 Helpful links for our Yiddish Tish community: